-In order to develop a SIP and budgets, motor vehicle emissions for the entire nonattainment or maintenance area, including any donut area, must be estimated.
+In order to develop a motor vehicle emission budget for the SIP, emissions for the entire nonattainment or maintenance area, including any donut area, must be estimated.
 Areas must determine how to calculate vehicle activity and associated emissions in the donut area, where limited data may exist.
 Interagency consultation should be used to ensure that travel and emissions assumptions and calculations in the donut area are consistent with those in the metropolitan area.

 In addition, States may wish to consider the use of sub-area budgets in these areas.
 If an area decides to create a sub-area budget for the donut area, the SIP would have to explicitly indicate that sub-area budgets have been created and would have to explicitly show the sub-area budgets for each portion of the nonattainment or maintenance area.
-This process would be similar to those discussed in Multi-MPO Nonattainment and Maintenance Areas.
-It should also be noted that, as can be seen in Attachment C, that 11 of these nonattainment and maintenance areas with donut areas also are Multi-MPO Nonattainment and Maintenance Areas (see also Attachment B) and that 4 of those areas are also Multi-State Nonattainment and Maintenance Areas (see also Attachment A).
+Eight of these nonattainment and maintenance areas with donut areas are also Multi-MPO Nonattainment and Maintenance Areas (see also Attachment B):

-The conformity rule requires that interagency consultation procedures include specific procedures for where the metropolitan planning area does not include the entire nonattainment or maintenance area, including a process involving the MPO and the State DOT for cooperative planning and analysis for purposes of determining conformity of all projects outside the metropolitan area, but within the nonattainment or maintenance area.
+The conformity rule requires that the interagency consultation process include specific procedures when the metropolitan planning area does not include the entire nonattainment or maintenance area.
+The process should engage the MPO and the State DOT in cooperative planning and analysis for purposes of determining conformity of all projects outside the metropolitan area, but within the nonattainment or maintenance area.

-There are 3 1-hour ozone maintenance areas in North Carolina that have donut areas.
-A process has been developed between the State DOT and each of the 7 MPOs within these areas on how this analysis is completed.
+For this nonattainment area a process has been developed between the State DOT and each of the four MPOs on how the analysis should be completed.
 In short, the MPOs, with assistance from the State DOT, take the lead on regional emissions analysis for the metropolitan portion of the areas, and the State DOT conducts the regional emissions analysis on the donut portions.
-The combined emissions from both analyses are then shown to meet the applicable emissions budgets.
+The emissions from the MPO and State DOT analyses are then summed to determine conformity.
 The MPOs' conformity determinations on transportation plans and TIPs are then based on this result, as are any project-level conformity determinations in the donut area.
-There is no formal agreement between the State DOT and the MPOs on this process.